fisothemes/TwinCat-Dynamic-Collections/README.md

 # TwinCAT Dynamic Collections

 A library for handling collections of data dynamically.
-Create python like maps and lists (a collections that can hold multiple-type data and that can grow or shrink at runtime).
-True Queue and Stack data structures, in the form of list decorators, are also contained here.
+Create python like maps and lists (a collections that can hold multiple-type data and can grow or shrink at runtime).
+True Queue and Stack data structures, in the form of list adaptors, are also contained here.
 Examples are in project.

 # Function Blocks

 * 👍 **FB_Collection** - Abstract class/Function Block that all collections inherit, handles contains many helper methods and properties for creating a collection.
 Implements `I_Collection`.

 * 👍 **FB_List** - Python like List.
-Can store and operate lists of any size and type at runtime.
+Can store and operate on data of any size and type at runtime.
 The base is a singly-linked-list with a tail.
 Multi-type lists are supported.
 Implements `I_List`.

 * 👍 **FB_Array_List** - Same as FB_List except it's implementation uses a Dynamic Array instead of a Linked List, similar to vectors in C++.
-Can store and operate lists of any size and type at runtime.
+Can store and operate on data of any size and type at runtime.
 Multi-type lists are supported.
 Implements `I_List`.

-* 👍 **FB_Tree_Map** - Key-Value pair collection often referred to as a Dictionary or Map in other programming languages such as Python, C#, C++ etc. It's a called a Tree Map because it's base is a binary search tree.
-Multi-type lists are supported.Implements `I_Tree_Map` which inherits `I_Map`.
+* 👍 **FB_Tree_Map** - Key-Value pair collection often referred to as a Dictionary or Map in other programming languages such as Python, C#, C++ etc. It's a called a Tree Map because its base is a binary search tree.
+Multi-type lists are supported.
+Implements `I_Tree_Map` which inherits from `I_Map`.

-* ⚡ **FB_Hash_Map (W-I-P)** - Key-Value pair collection often referred to as a Dictionary or Map in other programming languages such as Python, C#, C++ etc. It's a called a Hash Map because it used a hash function to compute an index that is associated to the bucket the Key-Value pair is stored.
-Multi-types are supported.Implements `I_Map`.
+* ⚡ **FB_Hash_Map (W-I-P)** - Key-Value pair collection often referred to as a Dictionary or Map in other programming languages such as Python, C#, C++ etc. It's a called a Hash Map because it used a hash function to compute an index that is associated to the bucket the Key-Value pair is to be stored in a bucket list.
+Multi-types are supported.
+Implements `I_Map`.

 * 👍 **FB_Binary_Search_Tree** - A regular Binary Search Tree.
-The tree can be traversed using the 4 main traversal methods, Inorder, Preorder, Postorder and Level Order.
+The tree can be traversed using the 4 main traversal methods; Inorder, Preorder, Postorder and Level Order.
 Strict and Multi-types are supported.
 Implements `I_Binary_Search_Tree`.

 * 👍 **FB_Queue** - Standard Queue Data Struture.
-This is a decorator for Function Blocks/Classes that implement `I_List`.
+This is an adapter for Function Blocks/Classes that implement `I_List`.
 Implements `I_Queue`.

 * 👍 **FB_Stack** - Standard Stack Data Struture.
-This is a decorator for Function Blocks/Classes that implement `I_List`.
+This is an adapter for Function Blocks/Classes that implement `I_List`.
 Implements `I_Stack`.

-* 👍 **FB_Read_Only_List** - This is a decorator for Function Blocks/Classes that implement `I_List`.
+* 👍 **FB_Read_Only_List** - This is an adapter for Function Blocks/Classes that implement `I_List`.
 This will restrict operation to an implementor of `I_List` to read-only methods/properties.
 Implements `I_Read_Only_List`.

-* 👍 **FB_Write_Only_List** - This is a decorator for Function Blocks/Classes that implement `I_List`.
+* 👍 **FB_Write_Only_List** - This is an adapter for Function Blocks/Classes that implement `I_List`.
 This will restrict operation to an implementor of I_List to write-only methods/properties.
 Implements `I_Write_Only_List`.

 # Interface UML